mckayb/website/README.md

   * [Helm](https://www.helm.sh/)
   * [Haskell Stack](https://docs.haskellstack.org/en/stable/README/)

-Once you have those installed, start up minikube with:
+Once you have those installed, start up minikube.
 ```
 minikube start --disk-size=40g
 ```

-Set your docker environment to the one inside minikube with:
+Set your docker environment to the one inside minikube.
 ```
 eval $(minikube docker-env)
 ```

-Build the base image for the application with:
+Build the base image for the application.
+If you'd like to change the name of the image, or the name of the base image, feel free to change those in the `stack.yaml` file under `image.container`.
 ```
 docker build -t website:base .
 ```